Settlement of Maryland Injury Accident Claims

 Honesty in Negotiations

 Moving on to the actual settlement negotiations themselves in a personal injury case, on axiom of personal injury settlement negotiations is to tell the truth about the facts of the case.
 If your lawyer fails to do so, he/she will have no credibility with the insurance companies.
 Insurance companies know that if we tell them something, it is so (or at least we believe it to be so, if subjective).
 Insurance adjusters reward honestly, believe it or not they really do.
 Our lawyers may not always agree with insurance companies on settlement values but they know we are not blowhards who are making statements we cannot back up.
 So many adjusters that we talk to tell stories of lawyers they deal with regularly who make bold assertions that they never can back up and deny weaknesses in their case any reasonable attorney would be able to see.
-Although complete factual disclosure may not be necessary or appropriate, unwillingness to acknowledge obvious weaknesses destroys a personal injury lawyer's ability to credibly convey the strengths of his/her client's case.
-Again, that is what your personal injury case has to be about: the strengths of your case.
-Our personal injury lawyers are often telling adjusters: "Absolutely, that is a real weakness in our case.
+Although complete factual disclosure may not be necessary or appropriate, unwillingness to acknowledge obvious weaknesses destroys the ability credibly convey the strengths of the case.
+Again, that is what your case has to be about: the strengths of your case.
+We are often telling adjusters: "Absolutely, that is a real weakness in our case.
 Here is how we intend to overcome it...."

 - Settling Your Own Accident Case (handling a car accident case without a lawyer)